-Q: If I am accepted in the program, how long will it take until I am certified?
+Q: If I am accepted in the program, how long will it take until I become licensed?

 A: The program is designed to take 2 years.
-The certification courses that everyone must take begin in the fall semester and end the spring semester 2 years later.
-For example, start fall 2011 and end spring 2013.
+The teacher preparation courses that everyone must take begin in the fall semester and end the spring semester 2 years later.
+For example, start fall 2014 and end spring 2016.
 If you are missing subject matter courses or can only attend part time the process may take longer.

 Q: What are the admission requirements?

 A: Please go to the Program Requirements link on the home page.
 Admission requirements vary depending on the science area.
-(Biology, Chemistry, Geology, Physics)
+(Biology, Chemistry, Environmental Science, Geology/Earth and Space Science, Physics)

 Q: When do I need to apply?